Thursday, May 30, 2024

 Time Adjustment in AVM (Quick Review):

-Automated valuation models (AVMs) involve adjusting sale prices to account for changes in market conditions between a property's sale and valuation dates, considering real estate markets fluctuate, meaning that a house sold last year may not be directly comparable to an identical house sold today.
+Automated valuation models (AVMs) adjust sale prices to account for changes in market conditions between a property's sale and valuation dates.
+Because real estate markets fluctuate, a house sold last year may not be directly comparable to an identical house sold today.
 Here is why time adjustment is needed:

 1. Adjusting sale prices to reflect the market conditions at the valuation date allows the model to provide a more accurate estimate of the property's value on the target valuation date.
-This precision, achieved through diligent time adjustments, inspires confidence in the reliability of the AVM.
+This precision, achieved through diligent time adjustments, inspires confidence in the AVM's reliability.

 2. Time-adjusted sale prices improve model accuracy by ensuring that the model considers market trends, leading to more reliable valuations.